jpritikin/coach/content/_index.md

 My goal is to empower you to have more access to calm, confidence, courage, clarity, and connection.
 I use **Internal Family Systems** (IFS).
-IFS is an [evidence-based](https://www.foundationifs.org/news-articles/79-ifs-an-evidence-based-practice) mode of psychotherapy that has been proven to heal many forms of psychological suffering.
+IFS is an [evidence-based](https://www.foundationifs.org/news-articles/79-ifs-an-evidence-based-practice) mode of counseling that has been proven to heal many forms of psychological suffering.

-IFS is a full range therapy.
+IFS is a full range modality.
 Most psychotherapy aims to help people get from ‘bad’ to ‘so-so,’ or from ‘so-so’ to ‘good’.
 IFS can also help people get from ‘good’ to ‘great’.